 Now if you do want to become friendly, many of these are good cues.
 But if you prefer to keep a distance, at least at first, be aware of any signals YOU are putting out.
 And be sure to tune into signals the other person is sending.

-So what should Laura do at this point?
+What should Laura do at this point?

 Well, Laura let it go pretty far.
 All in the name of being “kind” and “polite.”
 But looking a little more deeply, sometimes kind and polite are just other words for being afraid to be honest.
 And being afraid to admit that we are not always so nice and perfect.